Vaishpatil07/Echo-Eats---Project/Sales Dashboard/README.md

 # Sales Performance Dashboard

 ## Overview
-This project presents an interactive Sales Performance Dashboard developed using Power BI to analyze sales trends, revenue performance, and key business metrics.
+This project presents an interactive Ecommerce Sales Performance Dashboard developed using Power BI to analyze sales trends, revenue performance, and key business metrics.
 The dashboard enables users to explore data through interactive visualizations and gain actionable insights for decision-making.

 ## Tools & Technologies